SEND Local Offer

 How we decide on appropriate support for young children with SEND?

 The nursery SENCO is responsible, alongside the nursery manager and the child’s keyperson for ensuring that the various SEN strategies are implemented, working in partnership with the child’s parents.
 Through observing the children in our care, liasing with specialist agencies and parents, we will provide and implement the appropriate support for each individual child with SEND.
 We work in partnership with the local childrens centre and other settings to ensure we are meeting the children’s needs effectively.

 All children within the setting regularly have their progress tracked to ensure we become aware of any SEND.
 We will always liaise with our Area SENCo who regularly advises on strategies and techniques to use for children with SEND.

 How are parents involved at Holly Corner Kindergarten?
 How can I be involved?

-We encourage all our parents to be involved in every aspect of their child’s care, learning and development.
+We encourage all of our parents to be involved in every aspect of their child’s care, learning and development.
 We will do this by holding regular meetings to create and review one planning thus creating a two way communication between the setting and parents.
 We also gain parents input into the learning journeys by asking them to complete a range of documents such as ‘all about me’ forms for their child, Two Stars and a Wish, which is the child’s opinion on what they have achieved and what they would like to be able to do and Wow Vouchers which celebrate childrens achievements from home.
 Parents can also ask for a meeting with their child’s keyperson/the setting SENCO at any time to discuss any concerns or progress.